 I love cosy nights in a caravan after a full day of exploring in the fresh air and board games and a deck of cards make for a fun night in.
-Get yourself a few bottles of wines and some snacks as well.
-I also make sure that I have some films/boxsets downloaded on Netflix, as there isn’t usually wi-fi on site.
+Get yourself a few bottles of wine and some snacks as well.
+Caravans have got lots of cooking facilities so you can make pretty much anything to eat.
+I also make sure that I have some films/boxsets downloaded on Netflix to watch on my laptop or iPad, as there isn’t usually wi-fi on site.

 4. Cleaning items